axsh/openvnet/docs/content/installation.md

 We use `vnctl` to create the database records subsequent to the above configurations. `vnctl` is a Web API client offered by the `openvnet-vnctl` package.

 Remember the `datapath-id` we set when setting up Open vSwitch?
-Now we're going tell OpenVNet to manage this datapath using vna.
+The following command will tell OpenVNet that VNA needs to manage this datapath.

 ```bash
 vnctl datapaths add --uuid dp-test1 --display-name test1 --dpid 0x0000aaaaaaaaaaaa --node-id vna
 ```

-* dpid

-The datapath ID specified in `/etc/sysconfig/network-scripts/ifcfg-br0`

-* node-id

-The ID of the vna written in `/etc/openvnet/vna.conf`.
-In a production environment, it's very likely for OpenVNet to span multiple hosts, each with their own Open vSwitch and vna combo.
-Therefore we need to tell OpenVNet which vna will manage which datapath.
-For this simple installation we have only one vna so we use the default `node-id` without editing `vna.conf`.

 Now let's start vna.